 This will give you detailed information about what work was done, followed by a summary of the entire session.

-(or, in the case of remote execution, in whatever directory the remote command
+exec command (or, in the case of remote execution, in whatever directory the remote

 One difficulty mutation testing tools have to face is how to deal with mutations that result in infinite loops (or other pathological runtime effects).
 Cosmic Ray takes the simple approach of using a timeout to determine when to kill a test and consider it incompetent.
 That is, if a test of a mutant takes longer than the timeout, the test is killed, and the mutant is marked incompetent.